 But where RIT really shines is through their Cooperative Education Program.
 Video game college students are actually placed in full-time jobs in their field of study, where they can learn from other designers currently in the industry and really get a feel for what being a designer is like.
 The best part is, you are paid for your work.
 This ensures you’re not just leaving with a game development university degree, but actual experience to put on your resume.

 Finally, RIT offers “Creative Industry Day”, a networking event with representatives from game companies in attendance.
 All of this helps to make sure you don’t just get an education, but the job you’re looking for.

 Savannah College of Art and Design

 The Savannah College of Art and Design has some impressive features.
-For one, they have an AR/VR lab, where students have access to cutting-edge technology.
+For one, they have an AR/VR lab, where students learn game development and have access to cutting-edge technology.
 Students of “SCAD” also get to compete in a number of game design competitions at big-name companies such as E3 and Blizzard.